OpenMDAO/CADRE/README.md

-## CADRE CubeSat design problem OpenMDAO Plugin.
+## CADRE CubeSat design problem.

-This is the implementation for OpenMDAO 1.0 Alpha.
+This is the implementation for OpenMDAO 2.x.
 It is currently a work in progress.

-Instructions for the latest dev version
+Instructions for the latest dev version:

 ::